 Course materials for UCL module COMP0160

 Bring your laptop and headphones.
 Once again, an iPad or other touchscreen device will not do.
-Bring a physical mouse if you have one.
+Bring a physical mouse if you have one, or use one from the BYOD lab.

 You should have already installed an configured Unity, but if not, please see the week 6 briefing for information.